Elton John plays the piano in 1970, the year he launched his first world tour.

-John poses for one of his first publicity photos in 1968.
-He was born Reginald Kenneth Dwight in Pinner, England.
-He officially changed his name to Elton John in 1967.
-The name was inspired by members of his early band, Bluesology.
-The saxophone player was named Elton Dean, and the lead singer was named Long John Baldry.
+John appears in one of his first publicity photos in 1968.
+The singer had officially changed his name to Elton John a year earlier after being born as Reginald Kenneth Dwight in Pinner, England, in 1947.
+The name was inspired by members of his early band, Bluesology, whose saxophone player was Elton Dean and lead singer was Long John Baldry.

-John performs in 1973.
-He was known for wearing whimsical costumes and wild glasses, especially early in his career.
-His on-stage outfits over the years include a duck suit, a sequined baseball uniform and a Ronald McDonald outfit.
+John, here in 1973, was known for wearing colorful costumes and wild glasses, especially in the early years.
+His on-stage outfits have included a duck suit, a sequined baseball uniform and a Ronald McDonald outfit.
 He would wear the colorful clothes to create a spectacle and offset his shyness.

 John appears in a 1973 documentary that detailed the production of "Goodbye Yellow Brick Road."
 Hit songs from that album included "Candle in the Wind," "Bennie and the Jets," "Saturday Night's Alright for Fighting" and the title track.